-In the the above examples, spreading your investment across different markets reduces overall risks and helps to smooth out returns over the longer term.
+In the above examples, spreading your investment across different markets reduces overall risks and helps smooth out returns over the longer term.

-There will always be individual instances where diversification might not pay off in the short term.
+There will always be individual instances when diversification does not pay off in the short term.
 In the £1,000 investment example above, it could be that the first option – the single company one – performs as strongly as the second and third examples.
-But the single company shares could just as easily drop on bad news.
+But after bad news, the single company shares could just as easily drop.

 Diversifying when you’re new to investing